Waljee-Zhu-ML-Projects/HOSEA-Package/README.md

 pred = predict.HOSEA(out$df, models=models)
 ```

-You can also use multiprocessing to speed-up the imputation:
+You can also use multiprocessing to speed-up the imputation (I am not convinced this is faster
+because of communication time):

 ```r
 n_cores = 10